 I tell them ‘you’re going to get an email, and it’s going to give you access to essentially everything that I have for your file.
 It’s all right there, and you can go to it whenever you want.
 You don’t have to wait for me to call you back or wait for me to respond to your email.’
 That’s really empowering for my clients, that they feel that they can participate and take charge in managing their own cases.
 It empowers them to be really in control of the situation, so that they can go from being a victim to a survivor.

-From a business standpoint, Clio Connect also means less client follow-up for Nicholas, which is another reason he can keep his operating costs affordable and help more people.
+From a business standpoint, using Clio for Clients also means less client follow-up for Nicholas, which is another reason he can keep his operating costs affordable and help more people.

 That doesn’t mean his practice isn’t profitable either—Hite Law turned a profit within one year of opening its doors, and Nicholas says that offering affordable services has allowed him to access an entirely new market that otherwise wouldn’t be open to hiring a lawyer.